Columbia Work Camp

 Read full guideCommon Questions

-Showing 6 of 21When are visiting hours at Columbia Work Camp?
+Showing 6 of 10How do I apply to visit someone at Columbia Work Camp?

-VisitationWhat am I allowed to bring to a Columbia Work Camp visit?
+VisitationWhat items and cash can I bring to a Columbia Work Camp visit?

-VisitationHow do I fund phone calls for someone at Columbia Work Camp?
+VisitationHow can I receive phone calls from someone at Columbia Work Camp?

-CommunicationWhat is the customer service number and website for AdvancePay/ConnectNetwork?
+CommunicationWhat is the phone number and website for ConnectNetwork/AdvancePay?

-CommunicationWhat name should I use when creating a ConnectNetwork account for Columbia Work Camp?
+CommunicationWhat name should I use when creating a ConnectNetwork account for Columbia Work Camp calls?

-Enter your first and last name exactly as shown on your government-issued ID, because it may need to match official visitation information.
+Use your first and last name exactly as it appears on your government-issued ID, because it may need to match official visitation information.

 CommunicationMore Guides